-This course is a specialty elective in the Paralegal program that provides students with hands-on experience in performing legal research using the computer.
+This course provides students with hands-on experience in performing legal research using the computer.
 Students learn to identify research issues and find legal references and information using the Internet, Loislaw, Lexis/Nexis, and other sources.
 This course is intended for students majoring in Paralegal or those interested in legal research.
 (FT) AA/AS; CSU.